 SAN LUIS OBISPO, Calif.
 (AP) — Hundreds of students at California Polytechnic State University held an emergency town hall at the San Luis Obispo campus to denounce racism and intolerance after social media posts showed a fraternity member in blackface and others dressed as gangster stereotypes and throwing gang signs.

-The Tribune reports that students demanded action during the meeting Monday night.
+The Tribune reports students demanded action during the meeting Monday night.

 The Lambda Chi Alpha fraternity has been placed on interim suspension while the university reviews the situation.

-Cal Poly Dean of Students Kathleen McMahon says in a news release that racism and hate are unwelcome and the university is focused on enhancing diversity.
+Cal Poly Dean of Students Kathleen McMahon said in a news release that racism and hate are unwelcome and the university is focused on enhancing diversity.

 In a statement to the school newspaper, the Mustang News, the fraternity said it was sorry and embarrassed “for failing to recognize the racial impacts this brought forth.”